-Origin Coffee Roasters was established in Cornwall, England, in 2004 and currently has six branches in total in two main locations- London and Cornwall- with three branches in each city.
-Origin Coffee Roasters has been a pioneer in the specialty coffee industry and Ms. Freda Yuan from Taiwan is the Head of Coffee.
+Origin Coffee Roasters was founded in Cornwall, England, in 2004 and currently has three branches in London and Cornwall each.
+Origin Coffee Roasters has been a pioneer in the specialty coffee industry, and Ms. Freda Yuan, originally from Taiwan, is its Head of Coffee.
 We interviewed Freda, who has excellent cupping skills and is the backbone and the important figure at Origin Coffee Roasters, about the secret behind her success and her vision for the company.

 Cherishing this, the present moment